WajahatAliBasharat073/MindSpeak-Mental-Health-Support/README.md

 # MindSpeak: Visualizing Mental Health Support

 This is a demo application for generating YouTube shorts using the Stable Diffusion and Eleven Labs libraries.
-It allows users to input a query related to mental health and generates a prompt, which is then used to generate images, audio, and a final video.
+It allows users to input a query related to mental health and generates a prompt, which is then used to generate images,text, audio, and a final video.

 ## Installation